albertmickel/StreamEventDetector/README.md

   - trainer.py: the essential component
   - inference.py: a wrapper tool to test inference example
   - client.py: modify it to support feature dumping and online inference
-  - monadical.ipynb: the notebook file to run on colable to get sample results
+  - monadical.ipynb: the notebook file to run on colab to get sample results
   - monadical.py: the python file for monadical.ipynb

-- no time to do:
+- No time to do:
   - need bugging for online inference within client.py
   - manually label data (currently use fixed values to fill up the fields for some samples randomly selected)
-  - fine tune some important paramters to achieve higher performance
+  - fine tune some important parameters to achieve higher performance
   - no time to create a docker and a local env to run train.py locally (the client.py was run locally to generate input.txt and target.txt).
 We ran train.py on colab to product the results (cf. the results given below)

 - The code is not **perfect**, but it should be a working solution, when we manually labelled some data.
-The expected accuracy could reach 80% or a bit higher if sufficent labelled data were used.
-However, for advanced performance, we must have more resoruces and time (cf. the comment below on this)
+The expected accuracy could reach 80% or a bit higher if sufficient labelled data were used.
+However, for advanced performance, we must have more resources and time (cf. the comment below on this)

 ## Below were some of my thoughts I wrote in my working/thinking process (not deleted for just reference)